mayankshouche/DSLabFinalProject/index.md

 We relied on Twitter feed archives for committees, caucuses, parties, and members of Congress to form our 2020 political tweets dataset.
 We then were able to add a party label to the each of the tweets based on the political leaning of the respective committee, caucus, party, or member.
 This allowed us to find a labeled dataset of political Tweets from the year of 2020 of size 500,000, which allowed us to try more complex models to solve party classification from tweets.

 We got the archives of all political tweets from this link https://github.com/alexlitel/congresstweets/tree/master/data., which has all tweets by date in JSON format.
 We got the twitter information and party leaning of each of the political members from this link, https://alexlitel.github.io/congresstweets/, in JSON format.
 We then combined the two to create a dataset that has tweet labled by party.
-Our final combined dataset looked like this:
-![]

-## Random Sampling of Political Tweets from Users across the United States

-## Topic Modeling of Election Tweets
+# Topic Modeling of Election Tweets

-### Overview
+## Overview

 In addition to making election predictions based off of Twitter data, we also wanted to gauge which topics were driving the discourse of the election on Twitter.
 To do this, we used a topic modeling strategy on four separate datasets consisting of Democrat, Republican, Green Party, and Libertarian affiliated tweets.
 This allowed us to identify the people, policies, and ideas that motivated each respective party in the 2020 Presidential Election.